pvrao81/Chrome-Auto-Refresh/README.md

 Built with Manifest V3 for compatibility with modern Chrome versions, it uses efficient background alarms to handle refreshes, ensuring minimal resource usage even when the extension is running in the background.

 **Features**
---Custom Refresh Intervals: Set any interval in seconds (minimum 1 second) via the popup.
+- Custom Refresh Intervals: Set any interval in seconds (minimum 1 second) via the popup.
---Start/Stop Controls: Easily start or stop refreshing from the popup or using keyboard shortcuts.
+- Start/Stop Controls: Easily start or stop refreshing from the popup or using keyboard shortcuts.
 **Keyboard Shortcuts:**
-  -Start refresh: Ctrl+Shift+S (or Command+Shift+S on Mac) -Stop refresh: Ctrl+Shift+T (or Command+Shift+T on Mac) -Open settings popup: Ctrl+Shift+P (or Command+Shift+P on Mac) -- Persistent Settings: The chosen interval is saved and reused across sessions.
+  - Start refresh: Ctrl+Shift+S (or Command+Shift+S on Mac)
+  - Stop refresh: Ctrl+Shift+T (or Command+Shift+T on Mac)
+  - Open settings popup: Ctrl+Shift+P (or Command+Shift+P on Mac)
+- Persistent Settings: The chosen interval is saved and reused across sessions.
--- Targeted Refresh: Refreshes only the active tab where the refresh was initiated.
+- Targeted Refresh: Refreshes only the active tab where the refresh was initiated.
--- Efficient Background Operation: Utilizes Chrome's alarms API for scheduled reloads, which is battery-friendly and works even if the tab is inactive.
+- Efficient Background Operation: Utilizes Chrome's alarms API for scheduled reloads, which is battery-friendly and works even if the tab is inactive.
--- Status Feedback: Displays messages in the popup for actions like starting, stopping, or invalid inputs.
+- Status Feedback: Displays messages in the popup for actions like starting, stopping, or invalid inputs.
--- Optional Notifications: Alerts the user if trying to start without a set interval (requires "notifications" permission).
+- Optional Notifications: Alerts the user if trying to start without a set interval (requires "notifications" permission).

 **Installation**
 From Source (Development Mode)
--Download or clone this repository to your local machine.
+- Download or clone this repository to your local machine.
--Open Google Chrome and navigate to chrome://extensions/.
+- Open Google Chrome and navigate to chrome://extensions/.
--Enable "Developer mode" in the top-right corner.
+- Enable "Developer mode" in the top-right corner.
--Click "Load unpacked" and select the folder containing the extension files (e.g., where manifest.json is located).
+- Click "Load unpacked" and select the folder containing the extension files (e.g., where manifest.json is located).
--The extension icon should appear in your browser toolbar.
+- The extension icon should appear in your browser toolbar.

 **From Chrome Web Store (If Published)**
 (Note: This extension is not yet published.
 Once uploaded to the Chrome Web Store, you can install it directly from there.)
-Search for "Auto Page Refresher" in the Chrome Web Store.
+- Search for "Auto Page Refresher" in the Chrome Web Store.
-Click "Add to Chrome" and confirm the installation.
+- Click "Add to Chrome" and confirm the installation.

 **Usage**
 **Set Up Interval:**